llealloo/audiolink/README.md

 - Remove some old profiling code that could have a very slight impact on performance.
 (Thanks, 3)

 ## Updating from version 2.8 or lower? (...first time setup? please see next section)
-- TODO
+1. Before upgrading your project, **MAKE A BACKUP**!
+The latest version of AudioLink changes many things - better safe than sorry.
-1. Take note of which AudioSource you are using to feed AudioLink, this reference may be lost during upgrade.
+2. Take note of which AudioSource you are using to feed AudioLink, this reference may be lost during upgrade.
-2. Install the latest VRChat SDK3 and UdonSharp (following their directions)
-3. Close unity
-4. With Windows explorer (NOT within Unity), remove the following files & folders:
-   - AudioLink (folder)
-   - AudioLink.meta
-5. Reopen unity
+3. If you haven't ever used VRChat Creator Companion (VCC) with your project, follow the steps below.
+Otherwise, skip to step 4:
-6. Download and install the [latest AudioLink release](https://github.com/llealloo/vrc-udon-audio-link/releases/latest)
+   - Download and install the [VRChat Creator Companion](https://vrchat.com/download/vcc), open it up.
+   - Use the "Add" option in the "Projects" tab and follow the steps shown to add your project to the VCC.
+4. Open the Projects tab and select your project.
+Press the "Migrate" button and follow the steps shown.
+5. On the right side, find the AudioLink package and add it.
+If it doesn't show up, make sure you have the "Curated" toggle enabled in the top-right drop-down.
+6. In a file browser, **without Unity open**, navigate to your projects Assets folder and delete the "AudioLink" folder and "AudioLink.meta" file.
+7. Open the Project in Unity.
+8. You may be prompted by the AudioLink shader upgrader to upgrade old shaders.
+You should do so if your project uses any custom AudioLink-enabled shaders.
+9. If you were using assets from the AudioLink example scene, you'll have to import it, as it isn't imported by default.
+To do so, use the "AudioLink -> Open AudioLink Example Scene" in top menu of the editor.
-7. If using AudioReactiveObject or AudioReactiveLight components, you will need to manually re-enable the "Audio Data" under AudioLink "experimental" settings.
+10. If you were using AudioReactiveObject or AudioReactiveLight components, you may need to manually re-enable the "Audio Data" under AudioLink "experimental" settings.
 This feature is now considered experimental until VRChat *maybe* gives us native asynchronous readback.
-8. In scene(s) containing old versions of AudioLink:
+11. In scene(s) containing old versions of AudioLink:
-   1. Delete both AudioLink and AudioLinkController prefabs from the scene
+   - Delete both AudioLink and AudioLinkController prefabs from the scene.
-   2. Re-add AudioLink and AudioLinkController to the scene by dragging the prefabs from the AudioLink folder in projects *(world creators only)*
+   - Re-add AudioLink and AudioLinkController to the scene by dragging the prefabs from the Packages/com.llealloo.audiolink/Runtime folder.
-   3. Click the "Link all sound reactive objects to this AudioLink" button on AudioLink inspector panel *(world creators only)*
+   - Click the "Link all sound reactive objects to this AudioLink" button on AudioLink inspector panel.
-   4. Drag the AudioSource you were using previously into the AudioLink audio source parameter
+   - Drag the AudioSource you were using previously into the AudioLink audio source parameter.
       - NOTE: If you previously used AudioLinkInput, you are welcome to continue doing so, however now in 2.5+ AudioLink is much smarter about inputs.
 Try dragging it straight into the AudioLink / audio source parameter!

 ## First time setup
 Looking to test out an avatar?
 See the "For Avatar Testing" section.
 Otherwise, see the "For Worlds" section below.
+After installation, check the "Getting Started" section for some tips.

 ### For Worlds
-- Download and install the [VRChat Creator Companion](https://vrchat.com/download/vcc) (VCC), open it up
+- Download and install the [VRChat Creator Companion](https://vrchat.com/download/vcc) (VCC), open it up.
 - Add your project to the VCC:
   - If you want to create a new project, use the "New" option in the "Projects" tab and follow the steps there.
   - If you want to use an existing project, use the "Add" option in the "Projects" tab and follow the steps there.